 Make sure you start with well-softened cream cheese and butter for easily blending and no lumps.

 Start by beating the butter and cream cheese together, then add the caramel sauce and the vanilla.

 Add the powdered sugar one cup at a time and blend until well combined.

 If you are looking for an “authentic” stovetop caramel icing, that works with this cake too.
-I just find them a little bit tricky.
-My favorite caramel icing is from That Susan Williams.
+See my caramel Bundt cake recipe for my favorite caramel icing.

 To be perfectly honest with you, decorating cakes is not really my thing.
 (Obviously.)
 But if you start with a cooled cake with flat layers, you’ll be fine.

 Make sure the icing is not so soft that it would slide off the cake.
 If you want to firm it up a little, pop it in the fridge for fifteen minutes.

 Then simply layer frosting in between the cake layers, and frost the sides and top.